-If you access your super benefits before you reach your preservation age (ranging from 55 to 60, although a person currently aged 30 has a preservation age of 60), then you can expect your super benefits to be subject to a benefits tax of 20% plus the Medicare levy of 1.5% (21.5%).
+If you access your super benefits before you reach your preservation age (preservation age ranges from 55 to 60, although a person currently 30 has a preservation age of 60), then you can expect your super benefits to be subject to a benefits tax of 20% plus the Medicare levy of 1.5% (21.5%).
 If your benefit is made up of a tax-free component, then this part of the benefit is tax-free when paid before preservation age.

-Based on your $5,000 benefit claim, and doing a quick calculation, benefits tax is likely to be $1,075 (21.5% of $5,000), with an additional $75 of Medicare Levy when you lodge your tax return (if applicable).
-This calculation assumes that your benefit was made up of taxable component only (such as compulsory employer contributions – Superannuation Guarantee – plus earnings on those contributions) leaving a balance of $3,925.
-I assume the $25 difference from your figure of $3,950 is simply due to you providing general figures rather than providing precise numbers, or perhaps there was a withdrawal fee charged by your super fund.
+Based on your $5,000 benefit claim, and doing a quick calculation, benefits tax is likely to be $1,000 (20.0% of $5,000), with an additional $75 of Medicare Levy when you lodge your tax return (if applicable).
+This calculation assumes that your benefit was made up of taxable component only (such as compulsory employer contributions – Superannuation Guarantee – plus earnings on those contributions) leaving an initial balance of $4,000 less Medicare Levy.
+I assume the $50 difference from your figure of $3,950 is simply due to you providing general figures rather than providing precise numbers, or perhaps there was a withdrawal fee charged by your super fund.

 Note that my response cannot be relied upon as advice, and also note that I have calculated the possible tax payable on the benefits merely for illustrative purposes.

-Terminal illness is an exception: The major exception to this tax rule is where an individual withdraws super benefits early on compassionate grounds due to terminal illness.
+Terminal illness is an exception for tax purposes: The major exception to this tax rule is where an individual withdraws super benefits early on compassionate grounds due to terminal illness.
 Benefits are then paid free of tax, subject to meeting certain conditions.
 I explain these conditions in the article Accessing super early: Terminally ill receive tax break.